-Best SEO Tools & Software for 2026
+Best SEO Tools for Micro And Small Business 2026

-Last updated: January 2026
+Last updated: March 2026

 I didn't just look at the dashboards; I stress-tested these SEO tools against the reality of Generative Engine Optimization.
 Below, you will find my unfiltered evaluations of Semrush (Intelligence), Ahrefs (Authority), Yoast (Infrastructure), SE Ranking (Monitoring), SurferSEO (Optimization), and Screaming Frog (Technical Auditing).